MediScribe/docjet-mobile/docs/todos/implement-connectivity-service.md

 2. Removed duplicate detection logic from `AuthNotifier`
 3. Centralized connectivity detection in a single place
 4. Ensured the `OfflineBanner` accurately reflects true network connectivity state
+5. Fixed a critical UX issue where the offline banner would not appear on non-authenticated screens
+6. Improved code maintainability through proper helper methods and consistent state updates
+7. Enhanced testability with stronger assertions and cleaner test code
+8. Updated all documentation to reflect the new connectivity architecture

 No bullshit, no uncertainty – "You don't tell me what I'm looking at.
 I'll tell you what the fuck I'm looking at." - Bobby Axelrod.